saucelabs/sauce-docs/docs/testrunner-toolkit/typescript.md

 sidebar_label: Using TypeScript
 ---

-If you wrote your automated tests using TypeScript in either Playwright ,or Puppeteer, you need to transpile your Typescript files to Javascript before running them with Testrunner Toolkit.
+If you wrote your automated tests using TypeScript in either Playwright or Puppeteer, you need to transpile your Typescript files to Javascript before running them with Testrunner Toolkit.
 TestCafe and Cypress support TypeScript out of the box.

 ## What You'll Need